jarr1966/AIProject1/README_EN.md

 # 🧠 SQL Server Agent with LangGraph, MCP, and Ollama

-This project allows interaction with a SQL Server database through an intelligent agent combining LangGraph, MCP Tools, and the local Ollama model (Llama 3.1).
+This project is a Proof of Concept that allows interaction with a SQL Server database through an intelligent agent combining LangGraph, MCP Tools, and the local Ollama model (Llama 3.1).
 A user-friendly interface is provided using Gradio for natural language interaction.

 ---